Beige background

 Project approach

 The Benazir Income Support Programme increases the existing payments made to mothers and their children from PKR 2,000 to 3,000 (approximately 10 euros) for mothers, for example.
-For young girls in selected villages affected by the floods, new payments to the mothers of the girls are being set up.
-The first 8,000 days of life (until the age of 22) are the critical window for combating inherited malnutrition.
-By providing targeted support to mothers and young girls, the objective is to break the cycle of malnourished mothers giving birth to malnourished children.
+In addition, new payments are being set up for young girls in selected villages affected by the flood, which will be made to the girls' mothers.
+By providing targeted support for mothers and young girls, the objective is to break the cycle of inherited malnutrition and poverty, so that malnourished and undernourished mothers give birth to malnourished children.

 The disbursements are subject to the condition that the beneficiaries receive preventative health care and advice on nutrition and health.
 The aim is for pregnant women to be able to meet their specific nutritional needs.
 The young girls are given supplements such as folic acid and iron.
 These measures are designed to prevent chronic malnutrition.
 Educational campaigns that provide information about family planning are also being implemented for mothers and girls.
 Pregnant women attend medical check-ups.

-A feasibility study is being financed with the aim of drafting a long-term social protection programme.
+With the aim of drafting a long-term social protection programme, a feasibility study is being financed and is nearing completion.
 Its objective is to identify the strategies and mechanisms that are required to protect people against the consequences of climate crises and to slow climate change.
 The study will analyse the financing requirements of the Benazir Income Support Programme in order to implement adaptive social protection in the long term.

 KfW is providing EUR 27 million to support this project on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).